-AI has also made possible lethal autonomous weapons (LAWs), despite widespread global opposition to their development.
-These weapons identify and engage a specific target without human guidance, thereby transferring responsibility over life and death from human moral systems to complex data systems, devoid of compassion or an ethical compass.
-Who is to blame when an autonomous weapon kills a human being?
-The UN Secretary-General has called for fully autonomous weapons to be prohibited by international law, as have many nations.
+There is also mounting international concern over the development of so-called lethal autonomous weapons (LAWs), which could identify and engage a specific target without human guidance, thereby transferring responsibility over life and death from human moral systems to complex data systems, devoid of an ethical compass.
+The UN Secretary-General has called for fully autonomous weapons to be prohibited by international law, as have over 30 nations.

 Perhaps the most prevalent modern-day threat is that of cyber-attacks.
-The number of cyber-attacks doubled in the first half of 2019 in comparison with the second half of 2018, most of them targeting manufacturers, oil and gas companies, and educational institutes.
-Owners of critical infrastructure are especially at risk, as malicious actors seek to target airport control towers, nuclear power plants, hospitals and dams.
+According to IBM’s X-Force Incident Response and Intelligence Services, the number of cyber-attacks doubled in the first half of 2019 in comparison with the second half of 2018, most of them targeting manufacturers, oil and gas companies, and educational institutes.
+Owners of critical infrastructure are especially at risk, as malicious actors seek to target airport control towers, nuclear power plants, hospitals, and dams.
 Over the past year, more than a hundred cyber incidents with the potential to undermine international peace and security were identified.
 Such attacks would cause substantial damage and casualties.

-Other new and emerging digital technologies are also helping non-state actors to level the playing field.
-Extremist groups today have unprecedented access to the general public through the internet, which allows for more efficient and effective recruitment, incitement, and propaganda, as well as the purchase of weapons and unregulated money transfers.
-Advances in AI also provide new tools and preventive strategies for police and counterintelli-gence agencies to better prevent attacks and identify perpetrators.
-But predictive policing comes with its own downsides, including inbuilt racial and religious biases, which can engender radicalisation to violent extremism.
+On the flip side, advances in AI and other technologies also provide new tools and preventive strategies for police and counterintelligence agencies to better prevent attacks and identify perpetrators.
+But here too there are risks.
+For example, predictive policing comes with its own downsides, including inbuilt racial and religious biases, which can engender radicalisation to violent extremism.

-oday, we are witnessing the unravelling of the international arms control architecture and a gradual backtracking on established arms control agreements, which for decades enabled global stability, restraint, and transparency.
-The continued existence of nuclear weapons in particular poses an ever-greater threat to the survival of humanity.
-While the number of nuclear weapons has dropped from more than 60,000 during the Cold War to around 14,000 today, more countries now have access to nuclear weapons, while at the same time relations between nuclear-armed states are fraying, and divisions over the pace and scale of disarma-ment are growing.
+Today, we are witnessing the unravelling of the international arms control architecture and a gradual backtracking on established arms control agreements, which have supported global stability, restraint, and transparency.
+The continued existence of nuclear weapons poses an ever-greater threat to the survival of humanity.
+While the number of nuclear weapons has dropped from more than 60,000 during the Cold War to around 14,000 today, nuclear weapons are more powerful today.
+At the same time relations between nuclear-armed states are fraying, and divisions over the pace and scale of disarmament are growing.

 When the Intermediate-Range Nuclear Forces (INF) Treaty ended in August 2019, the UN Secretary-General deplored the loss of “an invaluable brake on nuclear war”.
 The New Strategic Arms Reduction Treaty (New START) faces a similar demise.
 The total elimination of nuclear weapons can still be achieved, but it will require a renewed commitment to trust and cooperation between the world’s most powerful countries.
 The Secretary-General has called on states to renew fervour on outstanding and current arms control agreements.

 In 1945, the UN was primarily designed as a tool to manage interstate relations as the world reeled from the horrors of two world wars.
-While today’s world is overwhelmingly safer, the nature of threat has evolved considerably.
-New, more complex and more sophisticated threats require imaginative and bold responses, and strengthened collaboration between Member States, as well as the private sector and civil society.
-Institutional boundaries must be also bridged, so that political, human rights, and development partners can work in concert.
+While today’s world is in many ways safer, the nature of threat has evolved considerably.
+New, more complex and more sophisticated threats require imaginative and bold responses, and strengthened collaboration between states, as well as the private sector and civil society.
+Institutional boundaries must also be bridged, so that political, human rights, and development partners can work in concert.